 - Your National Insurance number

-- Details of a bank, building society or Post Office into which your Universal Credit
+- Details of a bank, building society or Post Office into which your Universal Credit will be paid

 - Your rent agreement (if you have one)